ThaiNangTaniPolitics/thainangtani-politics-observatory/analysis/0030-isoc-the-architecture-of-the-infiltrated-society.md

 - mobilization channels
 - intermediaries between the military and communities

-Their scale — numbering in the millions — embeds ISOC into everyday social life.
+Their scale embeds ISOC into everyday social life.

 ---

-## **4. Ideological Conditioning and Identity Production**
+## 4. Ideological Conditioning and Identity Production

 ISOC conducts systematic ideological programs aimed at shaping political identity.
 These include: